Dave-team/Knowledge-base/Principles.md

 - Have bigger things going on for you beyond work: have hobbies, work out, work towards achieving goals.
 - When feeling unproductive, realize why you're doing this: wanting to become a more well rounded person.
 Be relaxed and in the moment.
 - Don't keep busy for the sake of being busy - that's a very narrow life.
 Instead, try to purposefully be imperfect.
 Read that book that you don't follow.
 Watch a bad movie.
 Do something you would usually consider not worth doing and stick to it.
+- Do small things and enjoy them.
+Be mindful when watering the plants, think about the food when cooking.
+Enjoy the environment when walking outside.
+And then celebrate what you have achieved.
 - To foster passion:
   - What do I like to think about?
   - Where does my mind wander?